Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Summary of the Dual Contribution

 \subsection{The Theoretical Contribution (Mathematical Foundation)}

-We provide a rigorous mathematical justification for the Smart Embedding design, establishing its optimality and generalization guarantees. \begin{itemize} \item \textbf{Information Theory (Theorem 1):} We prove that the information loss due to factorization is minimal, bounded exactly by the Mutual Information (0.153 bits), confirming near-optimality. \item \textbf{Statistical Learning Theory (Theorem 2):} Using Rademacher Complexity, we prove that Smart Embedding yields a \textbf{28.09\% tighter generalization bound} compared to the Naive approach. \item \textbf{Category Theory:} We formalize Smart Embedding as a structure-preserving functor, providing a principled mathematical basis for its design (Appendix A). \item \textbf{SVD and Efficiency Analysis:} We resolve the ``SVD Paradox,'' demonstrating that Smart Embedding utilizes its parameters nearly twice as efficiently (1.97x) as the Naive approach, leading to a richer representation (Effective Rank 705 vs 693) despite fewer parameters. \end{itemize}
+I provide a rigorous mathematical justification for the Smart Embedding design, establishing its optimality and generalization guarantees. \begin{itemize} \item \textbf{Information Theory (Theorem 1):} I prove that the information loss due to factorization is minimal, bounded exactly by the Mutual Information (0.153 bits), confirming near-optimality. \item \textbf{Statistical Learning Theory (Theorem 2):} Using Rademacher Complexity, I prove that Smart Embedding yields a \textbf{28.09\% tighter generalization bound} compared to the Naive approach. \item \textbf{Category Theory:} I formalize Smart Embedding as a structure-preserving functor, providing a principled mathematical basis for its design (Appendix A). \item \textbf{SVD and Efficiency Analysis:} I resolve the ``SVD Paradox,'' demonstrating that Smart Embedding utilizes its parameters nearly twice as efficiently (1.97x) as the Naive approach, leading to a richer representation (Effective Rank 705 vs 693) despite fewer parameters. \end{itemize}